malramsay64/Crystal_Melting/notebooks/02_calculating_melting_rate_errors.md

 gradient2.reset_index(inplace=True)
 ```

-Plotting the data shows the errors significatnly reduced over the standard deviation error calculation although while the errors are small the values are also really small.
+Plotting the data shows the errors from the SEM
+are significantly reduced over the standard deviation
+although while the errors are small the values are also really small.

 ```python
 chart = (